bonitasoft/bonita-doc/md/performance-tuning.md

 If your client is not located on the same machine than your server JVM, the [network](#hardware) becomes an additional potential source of performance reductions to monitor.

 Tip: In some deployments, it is possible to benefit from the best of both local and remote modes.
-The engine server access mode is defined per client in the _`bonita home`_`/client` folder and does not need to be the same for all clients.
+The engine server access mode is defined per client and does not need to be the same for all clients.
 If you have a client located in the same JVM as your server, configure it to use the local access mode.
 You can then configure other clients to use one of the remote modes but you do not penalize the client able to leverage the local access performance.